Top 10 Gay Bars & Clubs in San Antonio (2026)

 Join our newsletter for exclusive travel guides, local insights, and community updates.
 No spam, unsubscribe anytime.

 Subscribe NowSan Antonio has one of the biggest and most overlooked gay bar scenes in Texas — and arguably the most character-packed strip of LGBTQ+ nightlife in the South.
 The Strip on North Main Avenue in Tobin Hill has been the city's gayborhood since the 1970s, and in 2025 it was officially designated as the Pride Cultural Heritage District.
-Within a few walkable blocks, you've got a legendary multi-level dance club that's hosted everyone from Tina Turner to RuPaul, a dive bar that's been pouring since the 1950s, a country-western saloon playing Tejano music, a leather bar, drag shows nearly every night of the week, and drinks that cost a fraction of what you'd pay in Austin or Dallas.
+Within a few walkable blocks, you've got a dive bar that's been pouring since the 1950s, a high-energy nightclub, a leather bar, drag shows nearly every night of the week, and drinks that cost a fraction of what you'd pay in Austin or Dallas — plus the legendary multi-level Bonham Exchange (which has hosted everyone from Tina Turner to RuPaul) a short ride south downtown, and a country-western saloon playing Tejano music just north of the Strip.

 What makes San Antonio's scene unique is its deep Tejano and Latinx influence.
 The city's LGBTQ+ nightlife reflects its broader culture — expect bilingual crowds, Tejano music at the country bar, and a queer community that's been rooted in this neighborhood for over 50 years.
 The Strip isn't a gentrified gayborhood that sprang up last decade; it's an institution with real history and a community that protects it.